Laternula elliptica: Biology

 Like other members of the family Laternulidae, Laternula elliptica is a filter feeder.
 It lies beneath the substrate with its siphons extended to the surface.
 Water is drawn in through the inhalant siphon by a pumping action of the gills.
-As it passes over the gill flaps, gaseous exchange takes place and phytoplankton and detritus are captured by cilia and moved in a flow of mucous to the mouth.
+As it passes over the gill flaps, gaseous exchange takes place and phytoplankton and detritus are captured by cilia and moved in a flow of mucus to the mouth.
 The water then emerges through the exhalant siphon.

 Laternula elliptica is a hermaphrodite.
 Fertilisation is external and epidemic spawning events sometimes occur.
 These greatly increase the concentration of gametes in the water and raises the rate of successful fertilisation of eggs.
 The embryos are lecithotrophic and the larvae remain inside the egg capsules and feed on the yolks of the eggs for some months before hatching direct into juveniles and settling on the seabed.

 The concentric sculptured lines on the shell have been shown by radioactive carbon and oxygen dating to occur annually and have been used to tell the age of the animal.
 It has been found to live for up to twenty years.